astroboy7531/GK-docusaurus/docs/2/c.md

 # c.
 Conquerors Descendants

 Conqueror descendants are the offspring of a Male Genesis Conqueror and a Female Genesis Conqueror.
 The process of breeding will be explained later on in the paper but here are the main differences between Descendants and Genesis:

-The initial aeribute state will be slightly inferior to Genesis:
+The initial attribute state will be slightly inferior to Genesis:

 | Rarity        | Minimun attribute | Maximun attribute | New point per level |
 | ------------- | ----------------- | ----------------- | ------------------- |